HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Experimental evaluation

+where the polar accuracy shows the local response bias in the polar angles for responses within 90$^{\circ}$ of the target.
+The polar \ac{RMS} error is the aggregated error in the polar dimension for responses within 90$^{\circ}$ of the target.
+The quadrant error rate corresponds to the percentage of polar errors larger than 90$^{\circ}$ and accounts for top-down and front-back confusions.
+To avoid highly distorted polar errors on the far left and right sides of the listener, polar and quadrant errors are only defined for targets within a lateral angle $|\theta|~\leq~30^{\circ}$.

-It can be seen that when the input provides 320 or 80 source positions, the \ac{SRGAN} performance is comparable to barycentric interpretation, only performing marginally worse.
-However, when the low-resolution \ac{HRTF} contains 20 or fewer source positions, the proposed \ac{SRGAN} performs significantly better than both baselines.
+It can be seen that when the input provides 320 or 80 source positions, the \ac{SRGAN} performance is comparable to \ac{SH} and barycentric interpretation, only performing marginally worse.
+However, when the low-resolution \ac{HRTF} contains 20 or fewer source positions, the proposed \ac{SRGAN} performs significantly better than all baselines.

+It is also interesting that the \ac{SRGAN} at upsample factor 5~$\,\rightarrow$~1280 outperforms the \ac{SRGAN} at 20~$\,\rightarrow$~1280.
+This is because even though the \ac{LSD} is worse when only 5 points are used, that does not mean that those spectral differences are perceptually relevant.
+This shows the need to incorporate these perceptual models into the loss function going forward by overcoming the need for them to be differentiable.
+It should also be noted that when only 5 source positions are available, the centre position of each panel is selected, and therefore, the source positions are not an exact subset of the 20.
+This highlights, understandably, the likelihood that certain positions could be more meaningful for localisation when compared with other positions.